Accessibility of Geldmaat machines

 Year: 2023/24

-We started this project with an extensive research phase aimed at identifying the challenges elderly users face while operating ATMs.
-We adopted various research methods including literature review, market research, interviews with users and stakeholders, visiting multiple Geldmaat facilities, a client safari and a third-age suit simulation.
+We carried out various research activities, including literature review, market research, interviews with users and stakeholders, visiting multiple Geldmaat facilities, a client safari and a third-age suit simulation.

 User safari